grafana/loki/docs/sources/clients/promtail/configuration.md

 ```

 By default Promtail fetches logs with the default set of fields.
-Below shows the different set of fields type available and the fields they include :
+Here are the different set of fields type available and the fields they include :

 - `default` includes `"ClientIP", "ClientRequestHost", "ClientRequestMethod", "ClientRequestURI", "EdgeEndTimestamp", "EdgeResponseBytes",
 "EdgeRequestHost", "EdgeResponseStatus", "EdgeStartTimestamp", "RayID"`